 David talked to me about his early days of dealing with his chronic pain.
 He told me that he initially couldn’t accept the fact that he wasn’t the man he always had been- big, strong, and life of the party.
 He was full of self-loathing and pain, both emotional and physical.
 “When I realized I hated myself for letting something like this happen, I had to forgive myself first.
 It wasn’t anyone’s fault that I was in this situation- least of all my own.
 I had been dealt a bum hand of cards, but I had to focus on where I was going to go from there.”
 David discovered there could be no recovery without the initial step of loving himself.
 Once he found that, the management of his pain and overall wellness improved exponentially.

 David lost his battle with heart failure a couple of months ago, but until his last day, he was smiling and living his best life.
 He had pain every day of his life for the last several decades, but it didn’t defeat him.
 It didn’t define him.
 He concentrated on winning the small battles, and it made all the difference in his quality of life.
 Take a step in your own pain recovery.
 Set a small goal and work toward it.
 Little successes lead to long term pain management.
-If you need help, try the Pathways app (download with the link below).
+If you need help, try the Pathways app (update Aug 2023: Pathways is now a web app!
+Start our program here).
 It gives you all the tools and support you need to write your own success story!